sivanadler/many-to-many-through-event-ticket-attendee/README.md

 When describing this relationship, we'd say an `Event` has many `Attendee`s through `Ticket`s and also that an `Attendee` has many `Event`s through `Ticket`s.
 A `Ticket` belongs to an `Event` and an `Attendee.`

 Without a `Ticket`, an `Event` would have no `Attendee`s, and vice-versa.
 The `Ticket` model, then, is our single source of truth in this relationship.
 Think about it from experience: when a ticket is created for you, it has the name of the `Attendee`, *you*, on it, as well as information about the `Event`.
 If we want to know who is going to be at the event, we would check each `Ticket` for its `Attendee` and make a list of all of them, and if you're an `Attendee` who wants information about the `Event`, you'd check the information on the `Ticket`.
 The `Ticket` is proof of both the connection between the `Event` and the `Attendee`.

-A good way to know which model is your single source of truth is that it generally requires instances of two other models to be made before it can be created.
-In this example, a `Ticket` instance needs an `Event` and an `Attendee` before it can be created.

 ## Topics